 That's only because it's ALREADY in the game, but as a dev-only power, which they'll use to smack people dead in one it if you annoy them!

-That said, some of the options are still not entirely serious-looking (for example, one of the battle axe options is a shovel, one of the shield options is a manhole cover, and among the war mace options are a wooden baseball bat, a variety of pipe wrenches, a bone club, and, yet again, a shovel).
+That said, some of the options are still not entirely serious-looking (for example, one of the battle axe options is a dirt-encrusted shovel; one of the shield options is a manhole cover; among the war mace options are a wooden baseball bat, a variety of pipe wrenches, a bone club, and, yet again, that same shovel; Staff Fighting allows you to use a broom or a long pipe; Katana has a dull-looking rusty sword as an option; Beam Rifle and Dual Pistol have silly-looking steampunk and retro-future guns; and among the Titan Weapon options are a railroad crossing sign and a board with knives shoved through it).

 N.G.O.: Vanguard, a branch of the U.N. specifically created to handle invasions by the Rikti and other outsiders, and coordinate the efforts of both heroes and villains.
 Occasionally seems to veer into N.G.O.
 Superpower.

 Nice Job Breaking It Vigilante: the 30 range Vigilante Morality Mission revolves around the player character discovering that Frostfire is about to get Off on a Technicality, and deciding to break into the Longbow base where he's being held.
-So after smacking around hordes of decent members of Longbow, the character meets Frostfire's lawyer, who refuses to give up the code to Frostfire's cell, even after being smacked around; your only choice is to overload the cells... which releases a bunch of much more dangerous villains who are far too strong to fight and quickly escape, and reveals that Frostfire has since become The Atoner, and does nothing to defend himself as the player character beats him to a pulp.
+So after smacking around hordes of decent members of Longbow, the character meets Frostfire's lawyer, who refuses to give up the code to Frostfire's cell, even after being smacked around; your only choice is to overload the cells... which releases a bunch of much more dangerous villains who just run out and escape (well, you can defeat them, but it's tough, since they don't stop running, even ignoring mez powers that would normally keep them from moving), and reveals that Frostfire has since become The Atoner, and does nothing to defend himself as the player character beats him to a pulp.

 Nigh Invulnerable: There are gameplay aspects of this (such as building a tank that mocks whatever the opposition throws at it), but by getting KO'd and paying off the experience debt that comes with it, you eventually earn badges for it.
 The next to last badge hangs a lampshade on it as so: